chol120/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that copies all the HTML files from the current working directory to the parent of the working directory
+a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0